kascheri12/kascheri12.github.io/ubuntu_deployment.md

-# Installing and Testing Golem 0.9.0 Ubuntu 16.04
+# Installing, Running, and Testing Golem 0.9.0 on Ubuntu 16.04

 ###### Notes
   * This tutorial will cover golem version 0.9.0